 It first became a golf club around 1936, designed by renowned architect, James Braid.
 The castle became a hotel, but during World War II it was converted into a hospital and later an army education building.
 After the roof was removed, it fell into disrepair.
 But the golf course remained, reopening its full 18 holes after the war in 1947.

 Today’s 18-hole parkland course has a par of 70, with tree-lined fairways.
 The greens are flat, but the course is challenging.
 The club has its own clubhouse, bar and dining room, practice course and pro shop.

 How to get there

-Getting to Buchanan Castle and the golf club from Loch Lomond Waterfront is simple.
-The golf club a ten-minute drive east on the B837, or a twenty-minute cycle.
+Getting to Buchanan Castle from Loch Lomond Waterfront is simple.
+The golf club is a ten-minute drive east on the B837, or a twenty-minute cycle.
 You can also walk there, taking around an hour or so next to a road and through some woodland.
 It’s very pleasant on a nice day.